Post Master's Certificate

 Our goal is to help you walk your career path no matter where you are, or where you want to go.Explore Herzing NP programs

-1. The master’s degree program in nursing and post-graduate APRN certificate program at Herzing University Madison are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+1. The post-graduate APRN certificate program at Herzing University Madison is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Herzing University is approved to offer programs in an online learning modality through association with the main campus in Madison, Wisconsin.

 Herzing University is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.